slackapi/node-slack-sdk/packages/oauth/README.md

 ### Initialize the installer

-This package exposes an `InstallProvider` class, which sets up the required configuration and exposes methods such as `generateInstallUrl`, `handleCallback`, `authorize` for use within your apps.
+This package exposes an `InstallProvider` class, which sets up the required configuration and exposes methods such as `makeInstallUrl`, `handleCallback`, `authorize` for use within your apps.
 At a minimum, `InstallProvider` takes a `clientId` and `clientSecret` (both which can be obtained under the **Basic Information** of your app configuration). `InstallProvider` also requires a `stateSecret`, which is used to encode the generated state, and later used to decode that same state to verify it wasn't tampered with during the OAuth flow. **Note**: This example is not ready for production because it only stores installations (tokens) in memory.
 Please go to the [storing installations in a database](#storing-installations-in-a-database) section to learn how to plug in your own database.

 ```javascript
 const { InstallProvider } = require('@slack/oauth');;